misiektoja/lol_monitor/docs/troubleshooting.md

 Two flags control how much the tool explains about itself.

 `--verbose` reports what the tool is doing in plain `* ` lines: which notification categories were switched off and why, and each message that was delivered.
-During monitoring it stays quiet, so a run that finds nothing prints nothing.
+During monitoring it stays quiet, so a run that finds nothing prints nothing beyond the liveness banner described under [What a Long Run Prints](#what-a-long-run-prints).
 Use `--debug` when you want a line per completed check.

 ```sh
 lol_monitor <riot_id> <region> --verbose